tomhartnett/VDrop/README.md

 Known TODOs:
 - Assumes ffmpeg is installed on your system in `/opt/homebrew/bin/`.
 Won't work without it.
-- Hard-coded list of presets for downscaling are all iPhone aspect ratios.
-Dynamically resizing by some percentage and keeping the aspect ratio correct would be nicer.
 - ffmpeg could fail.
 There is currently no error messaging.

 ![Demo video](demo.gif)